From Birch Gold Group

 China’s gold-buying spree adds nearly 100 tons of bullion to the country’s reserves since December

 In December 2018, China made its official return to the gold market after several years of absence, bolstering its reserves from 59.24 million ounces to 59.56 million ounces in the span of a month.
 Since then, the People’s Bank of China (PBOC) has made consistent multi-ton purchases on a monthly basis

 , as Beijing’s trade disputes with Washington continued.

 By the end of August, China had added nearly 100 tons of gold bullion to its reserves in a bid to diversify away from the dollar and protect itself from trade war-related complications.
 In doing so, China quickly made a claim for the world’s top gold buyer, as its purchases now rival that of Russia, a perpetually gold-buying nation that has claimed the top spot in terms of bought tonnage over the past several years.

 According to John Sharma, an economist at National Australia Bank, there is more to central bank purchases than simply the threat of sanctions or restrictions.
 Last year, central banks around the world doubled most forecasts by buying over 650 tons of gold by year’s end, and Sharma believes they are doing so due to growing political and economic uncertainty.

-Whatever the case, central bank bullion purchases have acted as reliable support for gold prices for the better part of a decade, and the recent increase in official sector demand is likely playing its part in pushing gold to its recent six-year highs. bonds, financial crisis, gold price, us debt
+Whatever the case, central bank bullion purchases have acted as reliable support for gold prices for the better part of a decade, and the recent increase in official sector demand is likely playing its part in pushing gold to its recent six-year highs. bonds, Featured, financial crisis, gold price, us debt